Maternal and Child Health/Women's Health (MCH) Track

 In addition to the Epidemiology degree requirements, our students take several required MCH courses including life-course perspective, health systems and policy, social determinants of health, and an understanding of the epidemiology of maternal and child health problems such as infant, child, and maternal morbidity and mortality, abnormal child growth and development, and early-life factors in adult health.

-The MCH Seminar, held weekly in the fall and spring quarters, is where students learn about the core MCH competencies and identify and develop a thesis research project through feedback from faculty and students.
+The MCH Seminar, held weekly in the fall, is where students learn about the core MCH competencies and identify and develop a thesis research project through feedback from faculty and students.

 During the first year of the program students integrate classroom learning and professional experience through a practicum.
 They observe and learn from practicing professionals and engage with real-world public health challenges.
 We hold a virtual practicum workshop in the spring and invite regional MCH professionals to share practicum opportunities and resources that are specific to maternal and child health topics.

 In the second year, students develop a thesis, conduct original research and apply the concepts and methods learned in their coursework.
-The thesis focuses on a public health problem related to women, children, adolescents or families in the U.S. See our past student thesis titles, searchable by topic area.
+The thesis focuses on a public health problem related to women, children, adolescents or families in the United States.

 If you are already enrolled in the MPH Epidemiology program and would like to apply for this track please contact John Paulson at firstname.lastname@example.org.